hgryoo/cubrid-manual/en/admin/config.rst

 **async_commit**

     **async_commit** is a parameter used to activate the asynchronous commit functionality.
-If the parameter is set to **no**, which is the default value, the asynchronous commit is not performed; if it is set to **yes**, the asynchronous commit is executed.
+If the parameter is set to no, which is the default value, the asynchronous commit is not performed; if it is set to yes, the asynchronous commit is executed.
 The asynchronous commit is a functionality that improves commit performance by completing the commit for the client before commit logs are flushed on the disk and having the log flush thread (LFT) perform log flushing in the background.
 Note that already committed transactions cannot be restored if a failure occurs on the database server before log flushing is performed.

 **group_commit_interval_in_msecs**